dpankros/uiuc_cs513_project/part_2/README.md

 ### Identify and describe all (high-level) data cleaning steps you have performed.

+We've used OpenRefine and a SQL database together to achieve data cleaning outcomes that are more complex than OpenRefine would easily allow us to do on its own.
+We've also managed to build a Python client for OpenRefine's API.
+Instead of using the OpenRefine dashboard to perform data cleaning steps visually with the point-and-click user interface, we're able to integrate all our data cleaning steps, listed below, into a single Python program that can be run from the command line.

+- Raw CSV manipulation
+- Loading CSV data into OpenRefine
+- Manipulating data in OpenRefine
+- Loading partially-cleaned data into the SQL database
+- Constructing specific views of data in SQL
+- Manipulating data in SQL
+- Exporting cleaned data from SQL to final, cleaned data in CSV format

+The result of the single, unified Python program is that we have the ability to run our entire workflow, including all outer and inner workflow steps, with a single command.
+This ability to run the entire workflow with a single command is a significant advantage over running the workflow manually, step-by-step, in OpenRefine and SQL and gives us the ability to easily reproduce our results.

 ### For each high-level data cleaning step you have performed, explain its rationale.
 Was the step really required to support use case U1?
 Explain.
 If not, explain why those steps were still useful.

+For context, use case `U1` is summarized as using standard data cleaning techniques to produce data to be used for non-production-critical applications, data mining, unsupervised learning, or possibly further analysis and manipulation to use cleaner subsets of the entire dataset for additional purposes.

+We have listed the high-level data cleaning steps in the introduction to this section.
+We will re-list them below and explain the rationale for each step.

+#### Raw CSV manipulation
+This step is primarily loading CSV data into memory, for the purpose of subsequently loading it into OpenRefine.
+We do no data cleaning in this step, but it is necessary to support all the subsequent steps.

+#### Loading CSV data into OpenRefine

+Similarly to the previous step, we do not perform any data cleaning in this step.
+Loading data into OpenRefine is necessary to support all OpenRefine-based and subsequent cleaning steps.

+#### Manipulating data in OpenRefine

+#### Loading partially-cleaned data into the SQL database

+#### Constructing specific views of data in SQL

+#### Manipulating data in SQL

+#### Exporting cleaned data from SQL to final, cleaned data in CSV format

 ## 2. Document data quality changes